Five Star Resorts in Maldives

 Have you had positive COVID-19 cases?

-There are only four resorts in the Maldives doing PCR tests for all arrivals, including Amilla Maldives.
+There are only a few resorts in the Maldives doing PCR tests for all arrivals, including Amilla Maldives.
 All four resorts have observed the same trend – that the one negative PCR test required by the Maldives government three days before international passengers arrive cannot guarantee that the guests will not test positive three days later.
 So, we offer complimentary PCR tests on arrival at our island for everyone.
 Team members dealing with our newest arrivals stay in separate quarantine bubbles from the rest of the guests and their colleagues until we receive the new guests’ PCR test results.
 That means that if a guest should test positive, it is much easier for us to swiftly take action, isolate their close contacts, and avoid community spread.

 Being a large natural island with large areas of untouched forest, what animals are on the property?